 Bonnie still ran the hotel in Bowbells, so we stayed with her a few days.
 The bathroom was down the hall, but there was a sink in the room, one of perhaps three that I knew of in the world that had the hot on the right and the cold on the left.

-We made a trip to Green and visited for a few hours, but without the depot the magic simply wasn't the same.
+We made a trip to Greene and visited for a few hours, but without the depot the magic simply wasn't the same.

 My great-uncle had taken up gun collecting in his retirement.
 He showed us (I think) a Mauser rifle and challenged us to figure out how to remove the mechanism.
 My friend was baffled, but I had had a little experience with rifles and found the little latch behind the trigger guard pretty quickly.

-The most significant event of the visit turned out to be when Bonnie, upon learning my friend was in the printing business, suggested we stop by the offices of the Bowbells Tribune, a four-page weekly for this town of 2000.
+The most significant event of the visit turned out to be when Bonnie, upon learning my friend was in the printing business, suggested we stop by the offices of the Bowbells Tribune, a four-page weekly for this town of 600.
+(I'd been told the population was around 2,000 but the census says otherwise.)

 I think what she had in mind was that my friend would be interested in the printing aspects and I would meet the publisher's teenage daughter.
 If it was, it backfired.
 I was fascinated by cams and levers of the ancient Linotype machine, and my friend was able to see past the ink smudges to the very pretty girl underneath.
 We wound up prolonging our stay and then driving home in awkward silence.